Amy Berrington de González: Therapeutic radiation exposure

 Berrington de González has conducted a number of studies using the SEER cancer registries to evaluate patterns of second cancers and the second cancer risks related to radiotherapy treatment.
 She is currently developing a cohort of breast cancer survivors using the electronic medical records from Kaiser Permanente Health Plans to study the late effects of various breast cancer treatments.
 She is also developing methods to project risks from high-doses of radiation exposure and conducting a pilot study to assess the feasibility of performing the first multi-center study of the second cancer risks from proton therapy and IMRT.

 Awards and honors

-Berrington de González is an elected member of the American Epidemiological Society.
+Berrington de Gonzálezn is an elected member of the American Epidemiological Society.